minoobeyzavi/Twinkle/README.md

 ## Motivations

 When we adopt a tool we also adopt the management philosophy embedded in that tool.
 Twitter users practice conciseness and expressivity.
-Twitter is equipped with uniquely refined super powers to quickly spread information; identify what really matters and host extremely effective conversations; improving our opinions, actions and integrity.
+Twitter is equipped with unique powers to quickly spread information; identify what really matters and host extremely effective conversations; improving our opinions, actions and integrity.
 The most valuable social teachings are now happening on Twitter at light speed and hashtags are advancing the evolution of society beyond traditional expectations.

 - **Growth of Positive Interactions** Having the most similar tweets available to users would enhance user experience by internalizing a strong sense of connection, encouraging creativity and inspiring communication which lead to more exciting interactions on Twitter.
 While hashtags focus on extracts, abbreviations and creative expressions or offer alternative variations for the actual context of the tweet, resemblence of the tweet itself displays exciting connections amongst users and offering this feature could quickly increase positive interactions.